-In August 1967, the original O-series 911 was replaced by the A-series derivative.
-Thus began a policy of each model year being given a sequential annual suffix (A-series for the 1968 model year, B series for the 1969 model year and so on).
-As a reminder, the 1968 model year A-series 911 was available in four basic varieties: the entry level 911 T, the mid-range ‘normal’ 911, the slightly more luxurious 911 L and the flagship 911 S. All four could be ordered with Coupe or Targa bodywork and with either a manual or semi-automatic gearbox.
+In August 1967, the original O-series 911 was replaced by the A-series.
+Once again there were four variants: the entry level 911 T, the mid-level ‘normal’ 911, the luxury 911 L and the flagship 911 S. All four could be ordered with Coupe or Targa bodywork and with either a manual or semi-automatic gearbox.

 The Porsche 911T was a Europe only model for 1968, designed as a lower priced, lower performance entry point into the world of 911 ownership.
 It sat below both the 1968 911 L and 1968 911 S. The 911 T featured engine Type 901/03 (Type 901/13 with Sportomatic), with Weber carburetors.
 It had 110 bhp @ 5800 rpm and torque came in at 116 ft lbs @ 4600 rpm.
 It was a little slower to 60 mph than the rest of the range, taking 8.9 seconds from a standstill and top speed was 124 mph.

 The 911 T engine was a new design that used cast-iron cylinder heads.
 It also employed a different crankshaft, camshafts and compression ratios to produce 110 bhp.
 Unlike the other variants, the 911 T had milder camshaft setup.
 The 911 T also came with a four-speed gearbox instead of the five-speed unit fitted to the rest of the range.
 Cars equipped with Sportomatic transmission received a special type number, Type 901/13 for the 911 T.